javanile/watch-log/README.md

     - logs/debug.log
 ```

-3. Simply run watch-log on your folder project on bash console
+**STEP 3** - Simply run watch-log on your folder project on bash console
 ```
 watch-log
 ```

-4. When a log file changes output are ready for your debug.
+**STEP 4** - When a log file changes output are ready for your debug.